kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 - `disabled` (Boolean) Default: false
 - `duration_seconds` (Number) Duration of the assumed role's session, in seconds.
 Minimum is 900 (15 minutes), default is 3600 (1 hour), and maximum is 43200 (12 hours).
 Default: 3600
 - `enable_assume_role` (Boolean) Use Assume Role credentials to access MSK.
 Default: false
 - `endpoint` (String) MSK cluster service endpoint.
-If empty, defaults to AWS' Region-specific endpoint.
+If empty, defaults to the AWS Region-specific endpoint.
 Otherwise, it must point to MSK cluster-compatible endpoint.
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `from_beginning` (Boolean) Leave toggled to 'Yes' if you want the Source, upon first subscribing to a topic, to read starting with the earliest available message.
 Default: true
 - `group_id` (String) Specifies the consumer group to which this instance belongs.
 Defaults to 'Cribl'.
 Default: "Cribl"